Changes coming 1 July 2025

 Police checks

-You will need a police certificate for each person identified in your application.
+You’ll need a police check certificate for each person named in your application.

 If you’re applying as a corporation, you’ll need to provide a company police check.